Hi, I’m Alice…

 A way where laughter, wonder, and presence are foundations, not afterthoughts.

-A way where my personal practice IS part of my contribution - where how I show up shapes and reshapes what’s possible beyond me.
+Where my personal practice IS part of my contribution - where how I show up shapes and reshapes what’s possible beyond me.

 I founded The Unlearning Studio as a home for this kind of becoming -

-And that joy, connection, and creativity aren't luxuries; they're how we return to ourselves and reshape the world.
+Joy, connection, and creativity aren't luxuries; they're how we return to ourselves and reshape the world.

 This is the world I’m walking towards.